Are You an Employee or an Independent Contractor?

 Are there written contracts or employee type benefits (e.g., pension plan, insurance, vacation pay, etc.)?
 Will the relationship continue, and is the work performed a key aspect of the business?
 Any agreements in an independent contractor scenario will be outlined in a document literally entitled the “independent contractor agreement.”

 In addition to the federal guidelines, there are state laws regulating workers.
+Some states have more restrictive laws than the federal government.
 Check your state Department of Labor website for information on the rules in your location.

 Pros and Cons

 There are advantages and disadvantages to being either an employee or an independent contractor.
 Generally, this boils down to an issue of job security versus freedom.
 As an employee, you will enjoy benefits and (hopefully) the security of knowing that you will have steady employment for the foreseeable future, as long as the company continues to grow and you abide by employee guidelines.